BOARD OF ELDERS REPORT 2019

 ADULT INFORMATION CLASSES

-There was only one adult instruction class held this year at St. John with one soul being confirmed.
-Another class will be beginning in January 2019.
+There were two adult instruction classes held this year at St. John with two souls being baptized and three being confirmed.

-This past year, two separate Sunday morning classes were offered.
-The Pastor’s Class met in the gymnasium, where the study of Peter: From Fisherman to Fisher of Men was completed.
+This past year, three separate Sunday morning classes were offered.
+The Pastor’s Class met in the gymnasium, where the Gospel of Mark was completed.
 The New Beginnings Bible Class used Lutheran Hour Ministries Video Bible studies, led by Don Frank.
 They are meeting in Celebration Hall.
-In August, a new bible study began in the Sanctuary, with Rev. Jim Mayes instructing the class from the book of Genesis.
-Two Crossways!
-Bible studies have completed the study of the books and themes of the Bible.
-Classes were held Thursday mornings & Sunday evenings.
-Lifelight studies on Sundays and Thursdays replaced the Crossways Series as participants explored the themes of Joshua.
+In the Sanctuary, Rev. Jim Mayes is instructing the class from the book of Genesis and the Gospel of Matthew.
+In 2020, all three classes are beginning new themes: Pastor is teaching Luther’s Small Catechism.
+Mr. Frank is teaching Justification.
+Rev. Mayes has begun teaching the Book of Revelation.
+LifeLight Bible Studies on Sundays and Thursdays have examined Joshua, Judges, Ruth, Esther and the Kings.
+Paul Savage led Wednesday evening studies with The Truth Project.
+The Truth Project is again being taught this year, on Monday evenings.
 Breakfast Bible Class continued Tuesday mornings at Frank’s Plumbing and studies the appointed Scripture Readings for the next Sunday.
 Stephen Ministry continues at St. John.
-Six Stephen Ministers are actively serving among us.
-Kyle Murray has trained to be a leader as we seek to train Stephen Ministers to build this ministry and increase our service to those who are hurting.
+Three Stephen Ministers are actively serving among us.
 Large print hymnals have been given to the church, and are available for worship.
 Lutheran Hour sermons are sent to the church, and are in the bookcase in Memorial Hall.
 Please feel free to use these resources.
 There is a sharing library in the music/study room (the pastor’s old office).
 Members may browse the shelves and borrow books.
 The library works on the honor system, and new books are available.